My Story: Part 6

 We began from nothing.
 As soon as I got a taste of something, my ambition took hold.
 But I didn’t deploy it correctly.
 In my exhausted state I couldn’t see my mistakes clearly so I just kept stumbling forward.
 I was on a marathon sprint, blindfolded.

-Then there’s the bottom line of it, the money.
+Second, there’s the bottom line of it, the money.

 We’d been financially obliterated and that takes a while to recover from.
 We were putting everything we made back into the business.
 At the same time we were trying to buy basic furniture for our house.